Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Hórreos and Flowers in San Miguel de la PeredaHórreos and Flowers in San Miguel de la Pereda

-After leaving San Miguel de la Pereda, walking straight on in town by the hórreos, in a few meters the pavement gives way to a dirt road.
+After leaving San Miguel de la Pereda, walking straight on in town by the hórreos, after a few meters the pavement gives way to a dirt road.
 The gorgeous countryside with views of Oviedo continues to grace your walk.
 It was so spirit-lifting for me!

 Juxtaposition of Country and CityJuxtaposition of Country and City